julieeckstrom/julieeckstrom.github.io/_projects/hri-research.markdown

 ---
 layout: project
-title:  Uncovering how shoppers feel about robots
+title:  Discovering how shoppers feel about robots
 description: Research within retail stores in the United States revealed a baseline for how people feel about robots being within that environment.
 As it turns out, people can simultaneously be excited and fear being replaced.
 This research informed attributes and a persona to use in the design of the next generation of robot.
 organization: Bossa Nova Robotics
 year: 2015
 order: 1
 featured: yes
-role: Researcher and Designer
+role: researcher and designer
 images:
  - url: /assets/img/hri-research/hero.png
    title: Gaeta+ in a retail store